 Information and technology skills

-Students grow up as digital natives.
+Learners grow up as digital natives.
 It is up to the teacher to guide the correct use of technology.

-There is a huge push across the globe for students to be taught to code alongside and within their curriculum.
+There is a huge push across the globe for learners to be taught to code alongside and within their curriculum.
 As the world moves into the future, the basics of coding and computer science will become a standard skill required by professionals.
 Computers are used in so many aspects of our lives it is important for 21st-century citizens to be able to understand at least the basics of what's going on under the hood.

 Whether you want to uncover the secrets of the universe, or you just